Israel Salanter: Biography

 In 1848, the Czarist government created the Vilna Rabbinical School and Teachers' Seminary.
 Lipkin was identified as a candidate to teach at or run the school.
 As he feared that the school would be used to produce rabbinical "puppets" of the government, he refused the position and left Vilna.
 Salanter moved to Kovno, where he established a Musar-focused yeshiva at the Nevyozer Kloiz.

-He retained charge until 1857, when he left Lithuania and moved to Prussia to recover from depression.
+In 1857 he left Lithuania and moved to Prussia.
 He remained in the house of philanthropists, the Hirsch brothers of Halberstadt, until his health improved.
 In 1861 he started publication of the Hebrew journal Tevunah, devoted to rabbinical law and religious ethics.
 After three months the journal had failed to garner enough subscriptions to cover its costs, so he closed it.

 Lipkin lived for periods in Memel, Königsberg and Berlin.
-He devoted the last decades of his life to strengthening Orthodox Jewish life in Germany and Prussia.
-He also played a large role in thwarting an attempt to open a rabbinic seminary in Russia.
-Toward the end of his life, Lipkin was called to Paris to organize a community among the many Russian Jewish immigrants, and he remained there for two years.
+Toward the end of his life, Lipkin went to Paris to organize a community among the many Russian Jewish immigrants, and he remained there for two years.

-Lipkin is known as one of the first people to try to translate the Talmud into another language.
+Lipkin was one of the first people to try to translate the Talmud into another language.
 However, he died before he could finish this immense project.
 Lipkin died on Friday, February 2, 1883 (25 Shevat 5643), in Königsberg, then part of Germany.
 For many years, the exact location of his grave was unknown.
 Following a lengthy investigation, in 2007 the grave was located in Königsberg.

-Personality and character

-Lipkin was unique and his views were not always in the mainstream.

-He was careful to always comply with the law, even where this was discriminatory against Jews.
-For example, in order to be able to legally travel outside of the Pale of Settlement, he became a master dye-maker.
-This enabled him to receive a permit allowing free travel within Russia.
+In order to be able to legally travel outside of the Pale of Settlement, he became a master dye-maker, enabling him to receive a permit allowing free travel within Russia.

-Lipkin had an outreach philosophy and was the first major East European rabbi to move to Western Europe, where the Orthodox considered religious standards to be lower.
-He was considered one of the most eminent Orthodox rabbis of the nineteenth century because of his broad Talmudic scholarship, and his deep piety.

-When the Ukase was established to require obligatory military service, they collected youths from the Jewish communities.
-Lipkin wrote to the rabbis and community leaders urging them to keep lists of recruits, so as to leave no pretext for the contention that the Jews shirked such service.
-At the same time, he fought vigorously through political connections in St. Petersburg for the nullification of the Cantonist Decree.
-He told his disciples that the day the decree was annulled (26 August 1856) should be declared a Yom Tov (Jewish holiday).
+When the Russian Empire established military conscription of young Jewish men, Lipkin wrote to rabbis and community leaders urging them to obey and make lists of young men for the government while working through political connections in St. Petersburg to abolish the conscription.